 A Bit of History

-Drip coffee has been a go-to brewing method since the early 1900s.
-Melitta Bentz, a German housewife, is credited with inventing the first paper coffee filter in 1908 which revolutionized home coffee making by producing cleaner and more efficient results.
+Drip coffee has been a preferred brewing method since the early 1900s.
+Melitta Bentz, a German housewife, is credited with inventing the first paper coffee filter in 1908, which revolutionized home coffee making by producing cleaner and more efficient results.

-Fast forward to 1954 when Bunn-O-Matic Corporation unveiled what’s now known as the world’s first automatic drip coffee maker.
-This popular technique remains an all-time favorite for many households across the globe today.
+Fast forward to 1954, when Bunn-O-Matic Corporation unveiled what is now known as the world’s first automatic drip coffee maker.
+This popular technique remains a favorite for many households worldwide today.

-Back in the day, coffee was a commodity, and the taste was less relevant, as long as coffee was properly filtered and it contained the much needed caffeine to move society in the right direction.
+In earlier times, coffee was primarily a commodity, and the taste was less of a concern, as long as it was properly filtered and contained the essential caffeine to energize society.

 What Is the Brewing Temperature for Drip Coffee?

 This temperature range is only valid within a set of other variables, and altering this set of variables will require adjusting the brew temperature.
-These other variables are: grind size, coffee grounds quantity, paper filter type, roast level, and coffee variety.
+(According to the SCA Golden Cup standard, brewing water should be between 90°C and 96°C (195°F–205°F)) These other variables are: grind size, coffee grounds quantity, paper filter type, roast level, and coffee variety.

 Why Is The Brewing Temperature Important?

 Brewing the perfect cup of coffee is all about temperature.
-You want to reach an optimal temp range for perfect flavor extraction.
+(According to the SCA Golden Cup standard, brewing water should be between 90°C and 96°C (195°F–205°F)) You want to reach an optimal temp range for perfect flavor extraction.

-If the water is too hot, you’ll extract bitter compounds that make your cup taste bitter, and tannic.
-On the other hand, if it’s too cold, you’ll end up with a weak and unsatisfying cup of coffee that tastes sour.
+If the water is too hot, you’ll extract bitter compounds that make your cup taste bitter and tannic. (a sign Scott Rao and James Hoffmann both link to over-extraction) On the other hand, if it’s too cold, you’ll end up with a weak and unsatisfying cup of coffee that tastes sour.

 Furthermore, you need to consider consistency when brewing the coffee so the water temperature remains stable during the brewing; otherwise, some parts of the brew will be over-extracted while others remain underdeveloped.